nicolasceccato/nicolasceccato/README.md

 ### Hi there, i'm Nicolas Ceccato!

-:man_technologist: I'm an Industrial Engineer (UDESC) and i'm currently studying Analysis and Systems Development also at UDESC. </br>
+:man_technologist: I'm an Industrial Engineer (UDESC) and I'm currently studying Analysis and Systems Development also at UDESC.
+I'm working as a junior developer at Neomind.</br>
 :man_scientist: I'm an analytical, dedicated and disciplined person, passionate about problem solving.
 I love challenges and being able to learn to solve them.</br>

 :hourglass_flowing_sand: This profile was designed to show my evolution process in coding development.</br>